NoobyNull/Digital-Workshop/docs/README.md

 1. Download the latest installer from the releases page
 2. Run the installer executable
 3. Follow the installation wizard
-4. Launch 3D-MM from the Start menu
+4. Launch Digital Workshop from the Start menu

 ## Running the Application

-For detailed instructions on running the 3D-MM application in both development and production modes, see the [Running Guide](RUNNING_GUIDE.md).
+For detailed instructions on running the Digital Workshop application in both development and production modes, see the [Running Guide](RUNNING_GUIDE.md).

 ### Quick Start